 Obviously, in real-life conditions, different air conditioners will perform differently.
 That’s why additional metrics such as SEER and CEEP have been introduced.
-EER is mostly used for room air conditioners, SEER for central air conditioners and CEEP for window air conditioners.
+EER is mostly used for room air conditioners, SEER for central air conditioners, and CEEP for energy-efficiency of window air conditioners.

 What Is a Good EER Rating For AC Unit?